-Each session leader will present on their assigned SDG and project for approximately thirty minutes.
-Attendees can attend as many sessions as they please, and can pop in and out of the webinar room over the course of the three-day summit.
+Each session leader presented on their assigned SDG and project for approximately thirty minutes.
+Attendees attended as many sessions as they could, and popped in and out of the webinar room over the course of the three-day summit.

 YES SDG Virtual Summit Schedule